Code-Institute-Submissions/Pokemon-Pairs/README.md

 Please find the link to the test document here: [Link to testing page]()

+___
 <span id="responsiveDesign"></span>
 ## Responsive Design

+This project has been optimised to the common devices on Google Chrome's Dev Tools.
+It has been specifically designed for the following:
+   + Moto G4
+   + iPhone 6/7/8
+   + iPad
+   + iPad Pro
+   + Laptop with MDPI screen
+   + Laptop with HiDPI screen
+This includes both portrait and landscape orientation for all of the above devices.

+The majority of the website stays consistent to an easy user experience.
+There are minor changes to font-sizes etc.
+There are a few major resposive choices, detailed below.

+1. A message encouraging the user to turn their mobile landscape appears on mobile devices smaller than an iPad.

+2. Card layout in game

+   Small mobile and large mobile - portrait
+   The card layout is in a 2 x 6 grid.
+   The game information header will also stay at the top of the users screen.

+   iPad, Ipad Pro - portrait
+   The card layout is in a 4 x 3 grid.

+   All landscape devices and laptop screens
+   The cards are laid out in a 6 x 2 grid.

+3. Displayed cards at the end of the game

+   Small mobile and large mobile - portrait
+   Cards are laid out in a 1 x 6 grid.

+   Landscape mobiles, iPad portrait and landscape, iPad Pro portrait Cards are laid out in a 2 x 3 grid.

+   iPad Pro landscape and Laptop screens
+   Cards are laid out in a 3 x 2 grid.

+4. Top results

+   For mobile devices, the top results are laid are stacked.
+   For devices larger than a mobile, they are presented inline with each other.

 ___
 <span id="deployment"></span>
 ## Deployment